Different Types of Input Data for Indicators

 Types of Input Data for Indicators

-The three main input data types are: Volume, Order, and Aggregate.
+There are three main options: Volume, Order, and Aggregate.

-The List column displays the top two largest passive orders that were consumed by an aggressor.
+The List column displays the top two largest passive orders that were consumed by an aggressor mean it give us some more detailed view of the transaction by also providing information about the passive side of the transaction and Aggressor ID of all transaction.
 For example, in the image below, we can see a highlighted row showing a 54-contract aggressive order.
 The two largest passive orders it consumed were 48 and 4 contracts, which are shown in the List column.

 • Related Articles